 - Wi-Fi enabled

 - Individual sensors, package includes 3-in-1 GW1100 Wi-Fi gateway, WS68 wireless solar powered anemometer, WH40 self-emptying rain gauge and WH32 outdoor temperature and humidity sensor

 - View the live weather data on WS View Plus or Ecowit App, or send data to Weather Underground / WOW / Weather Cloud / Ecowitt Weather or other customized sites(using either Wunderground or Ecowitt protocol).

-The Ecowitt GW1102 is a solid option for those looking for better accuracy out of a budget home weather station.
+The Ecowitt GW1102 is a solid option for those looking for better accuracy from a budget home weather station.
 All parts are separate (much like the HP2553) but with lower-quality sensors.
 But you get all the benefits of more expensive stations, including expandability and the capability to share weather data online without much fuss natively.

 If budget is an issue, we strongly recommend considering the GW1102 before any options below.
 You’ll get better performance and accuracy overall thanks to the capability to place each instrument in the best possible spot.